demoray/azure-storage-cli/README.md

-  get                Get the contents of a blob get-properties     Get properties of a blob delete             Delete a blob put-append-blob    Create a new "append blob" with the contents of the specified file append-block       Append the contents of the specified file to an existing "append blob" blob create-block-blob  Create a "block blob" with the contents of the specified file create-page-blob   Create a "page blob" with the contents of the specified file generate-sas       Generate a SAS URL for the Blob
+  get                Get the contents of a blob get-properties     Get properties of a blob delete             Delete a blob delete-version-id  Delete the blob at a specific version delete-snapsot     Delete the blob at a specific version put-append-blob    Create a new "append blob" with the contents of the specified file append-block       Append the contents of the specified file to an existing "append blob" blob create-block-blob  Create a "block blob" with the contents of the specified file create-page-blob   Create a "page blob" with the contents of the specified file generate-sas       Generate a SAS URL for the Blob get-tags           Get the tags on the blob set-tags           Set the tags on the blob snapshot           Create a snapshot of the blob set-blob-tier      Set the access tier on the blob

 Arguments:
   <BLOB_NAME>